sjentsch/lsjDocs/Ch11/Ch11_tTest_06.rst

 Notice that there are a few changes from the output that we saw last time.
 Most important is the fact that the actual hypothesis has changed, to reflect the different test.
 The second thing to note is that although the *t*-statistic and degrees of freedom have not changed, the *p*-value has.
-This is because the one-sided test has a different rejection region from the two-sided test.
-If you’ve forgotten why this is and what it means, you may find it helpful to read back over chapter :doc:`../Ch09/Ch09_HypothesisTesting`, and section :ref:`The difference between one-sided and two-sided tests
+Thit is because the one-sided test has a different rejection region from the two-sided test.
+If you have forgotten why thit is and what it means, you may find it helpful to read back over chapter :doc:`../Ch09/Ch09_HypothesisTesting`, and section :ref:`The difference between one-sided and two-sided tests
 <one_vs_twosided_tests>` in particular.
 The third thing to note is
 that the confidence interval is different too: it now reports a “one-sided” confidence interval rather than a two-sided one.
-In a two-sided confidence interval we’re trying to find numbers *a* and *b* such that we’re confident that, if we were to repeat the study many times, then 95\% of the time the mean would lie *between* *a* and *b*.
-In a one-sided confidence interval, we’re trying to find a single number *a* such that we’re confident that 95\% of the time the true mean would be *greater than* *a* (or less than *a* if you selected ``Measure 1 < Measure 2`` in the ``Hypothesis`` section).
+In a two-sided confidence interval we are trying to find numbers *a* and *b* such that we are confident that, if we were to repeat the study many times, then 95\% of the time the mean would lie *between* *a* and *b*.
+In a one-sided confidence interval, we are trying to find a single number *a* such that we are confident that 95\% of the time the true mean would be *greater than* *a* (or less than *a* if you selected ``Measure 1 < Measure 2`` in the ``Hypothesis`` section).

-So that’s how to do a one-sided one sample *t*-test.
+So that is how to do a one-sided one sample *t*-test.
 However, all versions of the *t*-test can be one-sided.
-For an independent samples *t*-test, you could have a one-sided test if you’re only interested in testing to see if group A has *higher* scores than group B, but have no interest in finding out if group B has higher scores than group A. Let’s suppose that, for Dr Harpo’s class, you wanted to see if Anastasia’s students had higher grades than Bernadette’s.
+For an independent samples *t*-test, you could have a one-sided test if you are only interested in testing to see if group A has *higher* scores than group B, but have no interest in finding out if group B has higher scores than group A. Let us suppose that, for Dr Harpo’s class, you wanted to see if Anastasia’s students had higher grades than Bernadette’s.
 For this analysis, in the ``Hypothesis`` options, specify that ``Group 1 > Group 2``.
 You should get the results shown in :numref:`fig-ttest_onesided2`.